-Interpretation: "Separated” means that the hands cannot be stacked one on top of the other.
-It is not necessary to see space between the hands.
-Incidental contact at the fingers is not a concern.

-At each turn and the finish of the race, where an athlete has different arm lengths only the longer arm must touch but both arms must be stretched forward simultaneously.
+At each turn and the finish of the race, where an Athlete has different arm lengths only the longer arm must touch but both arms must be stretched forward simultaneously.

-At each turn and at the finish of the race, an athlete with upper limbs too short to stretch above the head shall touch with any part of the upper body.
+At each turn and at the finish of the race, an Athlete with upper limbs which are too short to stretch above the head shall touch with any part of the upper body.

-At each turn and the finish of the race, where an athlete can only use one (1) arm for the stroke cycle (as determined by the athlete’s Code of Exception) the athlete must touch with the one (1) hand/arm that is used for the stroke.
-Where an athlete’s Impairment results in only one (1) arm being used, the non-functioning arm shall be dragged or stretched forward.
+At each turn and the finish of the race, where an Athlete can only use one (1) arm for the stroke cycle the Athlete must touch with the one (1) hand/arm that is used for the stroke.
+Where an Athlete’s impairment results in only one (1) arm being used, the non-functioning arm shall be dragged or stretched forward.

-At each turn and the finish of the race, where the athlete who uses both arms but has restriction in the shoulder/elbow, only the longer arm must touch, but both arms must be stretched forward simultaneously.
+At each turn and the finish of the race, where the Athlete who uses both arms but has restriction in the shoulder/elbow, only the longer arm must touch, but both arms must be stretched forward simultaneously.

-SB11-12 athletes may have difficulty making a simultaneous touch at the turn and the finish if they are restricted due to contact with the lane rope.
-The athlete shall not be disqualified provided that no advantage was gained.
+Athletes in Sport Classes SB11-12 may have difficulty making a simultaneous touch at the turn and the finish if they are restricted due to contact with the lane rope.
+The Athlete shall not be disqualified provided that no advantage was gained.

 Butterfly